ansrivas/superslacker/README.md

 ## Notes

-:ghost: gonna be used as an icon for the message and `superslacker` as a username.
+:ghost: gonna be used as an icon for the message and `rocketpy` as a username.

 ## Configuration
-An `[eventlistener:x]` section must be placed in `supervisord.conf` in order for `superslacker` to do its work.
+An `[eventlistener:x]` section must be placed in `supervisord.conf` in order for `rocketpy` to do its work.
 See the “Events” chapter in the Supervisor manual for more information about event listeners.

-The following example assume that `superslacker` is on your system `PATH`.
+The following example assume that `rocketpy` is on your system `PATH`.

 ```
-[eventlistener:superslacker]
+[eventlistener:rocketpy]
-command=superslacker --token="slacktoken-slacktoken-slacktoken" --channel="#notifications" --hostname="HOST"
+command=rocketpy --token="slacktoken-slacktoken-slacktoken" --channel="#notifications" --hostname="HOST"
 events=PROCESS_STATE,TICK_60
 ```

 If using webhook:
 ```
-[eventlistener:superslacker]
+[eventlistener:rocketpy]
-command=superslacker --webhook="https://complete-webhook-string/" --channel="#notifications"
+command=rocketpy --webhook="https://complete-webhook-string/" --channel="#notifications"
 events=PROCESS_STATE,TICK_60
 ```